romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 await db.author.find(1).update({
   books: {
-    // all found books with such title will be connected to the author
+    // all found books with such titles will be connected to the author
     set: { title: 'book title' }
   }
 })